-- If the number of edges in the graph e is much less than n e.g. O(n)(i.e., the graph is sparse) it is better to use the adjacency list representation of the graph and a priority queue to organize the vertices in V - W according to the values of array ShortestDistance. - Then, the updating of the array ShortestDistance can be done by going down the adjacency list of w and updating the distances in the priority queue.
-A total of e updates will be made, each at cost O(log n) if the priority queue is implemented as a min heap, so the total time for updates is O(e log n).
+- If e is much less than n^2 it is better to use the adjacency list representation of the graph and a priority queue to organize the vertices in V W. - Then, the updating of the array ShortestDistance can be done by going down the adjacency list of w and updating the distances in the priority queue.
+A total of e updates will be made, each at cost O(log n) if the priority queue is implemented as a heap, so the total time for updates is O(e log n).